bespoyasov/refactor-like-a-superhero/manuscript-en/14-generics.md

 // 0 1 2 3 4
 ```

-...We can extract the “work scheme”.
-Formalized, it'd sound something like this: “iterate over an array, apply a specified function to each element.”
+...We can extract the “work scheme.”
+Formalized, it'd sound like this: “iterate over an array, apply a specified function to each element.”
 In the example below, the `forEach` method encapsulates this “scheme”:

 ```js
 const printNumber = (i) => console.log(i);